Procurement Risk:

 Legal framework Score: NS / 100

 This indicator is not assigned a score in the GDI.
-General procurement laws and regulations apply to the Ministry of Defence and the Zimbabwe…
+While the Defence Forces are guided by the Defence Procurement Act [Chapter 11:03], which…

 Explore